-In addition to Hello Bud making all in 2009, in-running punters should note that Hot Weld did likewise in 2007, Grey Abbey achieved the same feat in 2004 and Beshabar took up the running as early as the seventh fence of 27 eight years ago.
+In addition to Hello Bud making all in 2009, in-running punters should note that Hot Weld did likewise in 2007, Grey Abbey achieved the same feat in 2004 and Beshabar took up the running as early as the seventh fence of 27 nine years ago.
 Clearly getting into a good rhythm up front counts for plenty and carries more importance than for weight carried for example as there are no significant weight-carrying patterns with horses winning from all over the handicap in recent seasons including top weights and even a horses racing from as much as 26lb out of the handicap.

 The Betfred Classic Chase at Warwick has been a fair guide featuring four winners since 1996 but the Grimthorpe Chase is also of note and especially the winner as four of the last six winners at Doncaster to run here finished in the first three including the 2015 surprise Scottish Grand National winner, Wayward Prince.